 - ½ cup Coconut Aminos or less-sodium soy sauce

-- 6 oz spinach leaves washed and torn (two very large handfuls)
+- 6 oz spinach leaves washed and torn (two very large handfuls).
+I often use pre-washed baby spinach instead.

 - 2-3 large carrots